Comparing Windows VM Installation Times: HDD vs. NVMe vs. RAM

 Transcript:

-Brien Posey: Recently, I've written a couple of articles about the idea of running Hyper-V virtual machines on a RAM disk as a way of improving overall performance.
+Brien Posey: I recently wrote articles about running Hyper-V virtual machines on a RAM disk to improve overall performance.
 In this video, I want to explore the idea a little bit more.
-I want to show you first and foremost how to create a RAM disk, and then how to create a virtual machine that is hosted on the RAM disk.
+I want to show you, first and foremost, how to create a RAM disk and then how to create a virtual machine hosted on the RAM disk.
 But at the same time, I also want to show you what types of performance gains you could realistically expect.

 My plan for this video is to benchmark the entire process.
 We're going to install several different virtual machines.
-I'm going to begin by creating a Windows 10 virtual machine on a spinning disk, an HDD (or hard disk drive).
-I'm going to start a timer that's going to begin when I power on the virtual machine.
+I will create a Windows 10 virtual machine on a spinning disk, an HDD (or hard disk drive).
+I will start a timer when I power on the virtual machine.
 I'll stop the timer once we get to the Windows desktop so that we can find out how long it took to create that virtual machine.

-Then the next thing that I'm going to do is I'm going to repeat the process – only the second time around, I'm going to create the virtual machine on NVMe storage.
-That way, we can get a feel for the difference that having solid-state storage makes, as opposed to creating a virtual machine on a spinning hard disk.
+Next, I will create the virtual machine on NVMe storage.
+That way, we can get a feel for the difference that solid-state storage makes vs. creating a virtual machine on a spinning hard disk.

-The last thing that I'm going to do is I'm going to repeat the process where I create a virtual machine on a RAM disk.
-But the one thing that I'm going to do differently is I'm also going to copy the installation media to a RAM disk.
+The last thing I will do is repeat the process of creating a virtual machine on a RAM disk.
+The one thing that I will do differently is copy the installation media to a RAM disk.

-So, we're going to be installing Windows four separate times in four separate ways, and then comparing the time difference between the various methods.
+So, we will install Windows four times in four ways and then compare the time difference between the methods.

-Now, before I get started, I just want to clarify that, yes, I'm going to be creating Windows 10 virtual machines, as opposed to Windows 11.
-And the only reason that I'm doing that is just because Windows 10 is a little bit quicker and easier to install.
-And I'm not doing unintended installations here.
-So, I'm going for simplicity.
-And incidentally, because I'm not doing unattended installations, this process isn't entirely scientific, because part of the time difference is going to depend on my reaction time.
-Even so, I'm going to do my best to install each virtual machine as quickly as I possibly can, using the various methods.
+Before I begin, I want to clarify that I will create Windows 10 virtual machines, not Windows 11.
+I'm doing this because Windows 10 is quicker and easier to install.
+I'm not doing unintended installations here.
+I'm going for simplicity.
+Incidentally, because I'm not doing unattended installations, this process isn't entirely scientific because part of the time difference is going to depend on my reaction time.
+Regardless, I will do my best to install each virtual machine quickly.

 So, with that said, let's go ahead and get started.